Monday, August 6, 2018

 Licorice Every Friday

-As he was riding down State Street on the trolley, headed towards Pine Point, Jimmy Flagg was reflecting about the day he got married.
+As he was riding down State Street on the trolley, headed towards Pine Point, Jimmy Flagg was reflecting back on the day he got married.
 They had known each other such a short time, but Irene was adamant, she knew they loved each other and nothing was going to change by waiting.
 He remembered kneeling in St. Michael's Cathedral and making a commitment to a life together with Irene.
 He also remembered the sound of the rain striking the stained glass, the dreariness of their wedding day making him apprehensive.
 A sideways glance at his his bride kneeling, erect and regal beside him, gave him assurance that everything, somehow, was going to be alright.

 Now, after having not spoken to his wife at all for months, he was headed to see his mother-in-law on Hood Street, unsure of how he would be received.
 He climbed the steps to the porch and knocked on the door.
 Within a few moments, the lace curtain on the front door moved and a heavy set woman opened it.
 "Jimmy," she said, "You know you don't have to knock."